 When you buy something using links in our stories, we may earn a small commission.
 Read more about our policy.

-Straps and carabiners—or sometimes buckles, which work quite well in Sea to Summit’s hammocks—are the most popular hammock suspension system for what’s called a gathered end nylon or parachute hammock.
+Straps and carabiners—or buckles, which work quite well in Sea to Summit’s hammocks—are the most popular hammock suspension system.
+It’s pretty standard for most gathered-end nylon hammocks, AKA parachute hammocks since it’s made of the same heavy duty material as parachutes.
 These have become super popular given how affordable, lightweight, comfortable, and easy they are to setup and take down.

 If you have a small, portable hammock that you want to take camping or hiking, securely and safely suspending is really quite simple.
 All you’ll need are some tree straps for the hammock and carabiners, the clips that attach the hammock to the strap.